 On February 27, 2012, after a full-term pregnancy, Joseph Keane was delivered stillborn at Yale-New Haven Hospital.
 The couple was devastated.
 Thankfully, Jessica and Tim had a strong support network of family and friends and faith that saw them through their grief.
 Jessica knew that there were other grieving mothers and families that did not have the same level of emotional and financial support.
 Jessica approached Yale New Haven Health’s Bridgeport Hospital, where her other two children were born, to explore the hospital’s needs in supporting other families as they endure similar heart-breaking losses.
 The couple worked with a team at the hospital to design a program to fit their needs.
-Since its inception, the Fund has supported close to 200 grieving families.
+Since its inception, the Fund has supported over 200 grieving families.

 In addition to carrying on their son’s name, the Fund has been a wonderful addition to Bridgeport Hospital, as none of the below services existed prior to the creation of the Joseph Keane Fund.